ahmedctg/ahmedctg/README.md

 - 👋 Hi, I’m Ahmed Ullah
-- 👀 I’m interested in ...Node react vue and laravel
-- 🌱 I’m currently learning ...Node js
-- 💞️ I’m looking to collaborate on ...
+- 🌱  💞️  Nodejs Developoer
-- 📫 How to reach me ...

 <!---
 ahmedctg/ahmedctg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.